samurisenft/samurise.github.io/docs/washipaper/ecosystem-integrations.md

 ![Lifeboats](/assets/images/lifeboats.png)

-All formerly rugged and abandoned collections on L1 that hop onto our composable lifeboats must fulfill the following criteria.
+Lifeboats will arrive from 2 possible scenarios: rugs and magic carpets.
+Rugs need no explanation, but a magic carpet is for those projects that have an engaged and supportive founding team who are seeking to offer value to their community.
+In both cases, collections on L1 that hop onto our composable lifeboats must fulfill the following criteria.

-1. Collection must be in control of an effective DAO
+1. Collection must be in control of an effective DAO or the original founders
-1. Keys must be transitioned and in their possession
+1. (if DAO) Keys must be transitioned and in their possession
-1. The DAO must own their IP
+1. (if DAO) They must own their IP
-1. A commitment to transition their entire treasury to the BridgeWorld game must be made (*staggered amount with different benefits)
+1. A commitment to transition an agreed portion of their treasury to the BridgeWorld game must be made
-1. The community must approve a proposal from the DAO to proceed
+1. The community must approve a proposal from the DAO, or founders, to proceed

 These whitelisted collections will gain new benefits in the form of utility within the SamuRise metaverse, and $MAGIC yield commensurate with their treasury contribution.
 All collections qualify strictly for the yield generated through the Treasury allocated by the Master Tacticians, and as part of Bridgeworld guild engagement.